awsdocs/iam-user-guide/doc_source/access_policies_manage-delete.md

    + To retrieve detailed information about a managed policy: [GetPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetPolicy.html)

 1. \(Optional\) To find out about the relationships between the policies and identities, call the following operations:
-   + To list the identities \(users, groups, and roles\) to which a managed policy is attached, call the following operation:
+   + To list the identities \(users, user groups, and roles\) to which a managed policy is attached, call the following operation:
      + [ListEntitiesForPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListEntitiesForPolicy.html)
-   + To list the managed policies attached to an identity \(a user, group, or role\), call one of the following operations:
+   + To list the managed policies attached to an identity \(a user, user group, or role\), call one of the following operations:
      + [ListAttachedUserPolicies](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListAttachedUserPolicies.html)
      + [ListAttachedGroupPolicies](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListAttachedGroupPolicies.html)
      + [ListAttachedRolePolicies](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListAttachedRolePolicies.html)